tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## Multi-Party Security Contexts {#nocontextsharing}

-We can design solutions in which a fronting service act as a relay to reach the protected service.
+We can design solutions in which a fronting service acts as a relay to reach the protected service.
 Some of those solutions involve just one TLS handshake between the client and the fronting service.
 The master secret is verified by verifying a certificate provided by the fronting service, but not by the protected service.